 Peregrine Audubon Society's chapter meetings and programs are generally held on the third Tuesday of each month, September through May, at 7PM.
-Exceptions are the November and December meetings.
-The November 28 meeting is a Tuesday and the December 11 meeting is a Monday.
-We'll update details of our 2023-2024 schedule as they become available.
+The exception is the December meeting.
+The December 9 meeting is a the second Monday.
+We'll update details of our schedule as they become available.

 All programs except January and February will be held at 7PM in the City Council Chambers of the Ukiah Civic Center at 300 Seminary Avenue, Ukiah.
 The public is always welcome.